Teodor92/interview-questions/questions/JavaScript.md

 > In JavaScript we can use callbacks, Promises and async/await to do async programing and WebWorkers to do parallel programming.

 ## 26. Why is it bad to use global variables?
-Give examples.
+Give examples

 > The main reason is the shared state problem: